aview/aview-video-fms/README.md

 # Pricing & other information

 * The current aview client software works with FMS 4.0, FMS 4.5 and AMS 5.0
-* Also, to purchase server licencse from FMS, please contact Adobe. http://www.adobe.com/in/products/adobe-media-server-family/buying-guide-pricing.html
+* Also, to purchase server license from FMS, please contact Adobe. http://www.adobe.com/in/products/adobe-media-server-family/buying-guide-pricing.html